 Lisbon, Portugal… if you know, you know!
-Lisbon is one of the best-kept secrets of Europe —warm, stunning, and packed full of friendly Portuguese people living by the sea, it’s easy to see why tons of digital nomads find themselves living in Lisbon.
+Lisbon and its historical center are some of the best-kept secrets of Europe —warm, stunning, and packed full of friendly Portuguese people living by the sea, it’s easy to see why tons of digital nomads find themselves living in Lisbon.
 Settled more than 3,000 years ago, it predates other better-known European capitals like Rome, Paris, or London, so there’s tons of history, art, and culture here, and it has a growing tech scene popular among nomads.

 Thanks to its stunning location on the sea (did we mention it’s stunning?), Lisbon provides the perfect mix of city-meets-beach vibes—although you will have to take a train to get to the closest sandy swath of playa.
 If you’re really a surfer who moonlights as a digital nomad, even better—Portugal is known for both its giant and beginner-sized waves, although it might be a bit of a bungle fitting your board on the train.
 By the way, public transit here is fantastic, which makes it even more digital nomad-friendly—leave those cars at home and hit the cable cars instead.